-The GP2Y0A41SK0F uses a 3-pin JST connector that works with our 3-pin JST cables for Sharp distance sensors (not included) as shown in the top picture on the right.
-It is also simple to solder three wires to the sensor where the connector pins are mounted (see the lower picture to the right).
+The GP2Y0A41 uses a 3-pin JST PH connector that works with our 3-pin JST PH cables for Sharp distance sensors (not included), as shown in the upper picture on the right.
+These cables have 3-pin JST connectors on one end and are available with pre-crimped male pins, pre-crimped female pins, and with unterminated wires on the other end.
+It is also possible to solder three wires to the sensor where the connector pins are mounted (see the lower picture to the right).
 When looking at the back, the three connections from left to right are power, ground, and the output signal.

 This product replaces the original GP2D120XJ00F.
 The newer GP2Y0A41SK0F has a much higher update rate and much lower average current draw than the older GP2D120, but it is otherwise identical to the GP2D120 and can be used as a drop-in replacement for those modules.

 - Operating voltage: 4.5 V to 5.5 V